chrisvmiller/randomlyunique/content/2016/sommelier-training.md

-Date: 2016-03-06
+Date: 2016-03-10
 Title: Sommelier Training
 Slug: sommelier-training
 Summary: My unsophisticated palate doesn't understand professional wine connoisseuring.
-Luckily, with the help of TensorFlow, I'll suggest a path to turn any wine newb into a 3-Star Michelin Oenologist.
+Luckily, with the help of TensorFlow, I'll suggest a path to transform any wine newb into a 3-Star Michelin Oenologist.

 What's the best way to refine my wine intelligence?
 Since nothing immediately comes to mind, I'll take the fallback algorithmic approach and brute-force a solution: sampling lots and lots of wine!
 So, let's determine the amount